Virtual Barn - Our Animals

 A local school hatched chicks in the classroom thinking it would be great for the kids to witness birth.
 When they were all hatched they sent the chicks home with the children as pets.
 At 5 months old when Mufasa started crowing and growing long tail feathers they knew they were in trouble; they were not zoned for a rooster and the neighbors were complaining.
 He was going to be sent to the pound, but was brought to The Gentle Barn instead, where his crowing is music to our ears!
 He is gentle to all of us and does an adorable dance to flirt with all the ladies, who adore him.

-Norma Jeane was hatched in a classroom and sent home with the children.
+Norma Jeanne was hatched in a classroom and sent home with the children.
 When she grew up they could not care for her and brought her to The Gentle Barn.
-Norma Jeane is so affectionate and gentle, snuggling in our laps for hours and sitting quietly in a child's arms.
-Norma Jeane is an excellent example to our visitors that we are all the same, we just look different!
+Norma Jeanne is affectionate and gentle, snuggling in our laps for hours and sitting quietly in a child's arms; we call her our lap chicken.
+Norma Jeanne proves to all of us that we are all the same, we just look different!

 Patience was saved from a backyard butcher where she was dying from starvation and illness.
 With no medical care, love or proper food, she would have died had we not rescued her.
 We spent months healing her until her belly was full, her body healed and her heart felt safe.
 She will be safe here with us for the rest of her life!

 Patrick was a trail horse for 30 years, carrying children on his back and taking great care of them.
-When his back wore down and he could no longer carry people, he was thrown out like trash into a ravine to die.
+When his back wore down and he could no longer carry people, he was thrown out into a ravine to die.
 He was found by animal control and because he was old, lame, emaciated and depressed, was scheduled for euthanasia.
-We went to rescue another horse, Andrew, but when we found out about Patrick, brought him home with us as well.
-He is gaining weight slowly and with chiropractic and massage therapy he is feeling better and stronger.
+When we found out about Patrick, we brought him home with us instead.
+He has gaining weight and with chiropractic and massage therapy he is feeling better and stronger.
 Patrick is kind and gentle, his eyes shining with more hope and more joy everyday!
-We will give him a dignified retirement and he will be part of our family for the rest of his life!
+Patrick will be part of our family for the rest of his life!

 Pebbles was very sick for a long time after being saved from abuse and neglect at the hands of a backyard butcher.
 She was so thin and sick it was painful to watch her struggle to breathe and eat.
 With great vet care, nutritional supplements and lots of love she started living again.
 She now is very curious and friendly and is a friend to all.